Suzuki Swift review – an affordable mild-hybrid supermini

 Should you buy a Suzuki Swift?

-The Swift comes with a surprisingly high level of kit as standard, including wireless Android Auto and Apple CarPlay, which will be a key attraction for many buyers.
+The Swift does come with a surprisingly high level of kit as standard, including wireless Android Auto and Apple CarPlay, which will be a key attraction for many buyers.
 It must be acknowledged, though, that the Swift has sometimes suffered from lacklustre quality inside, and while the previous model was no exception, there were some highlights such as its large, stylish speedo which looked like something you’d find in an Alfa Romeo.

 This time, though, that’s been swapped out in favour of a simpler instrument panel, and there’s still a lack of soft-touch materials in comparison to rivals.
 If a premium feel is what you’re after, the Swift is not the car for you.
 On the plus side, the latest Swift feels much more civilised when you’re on the move, as Suzuki has reduced the amount of intrusive road noise, and the ride feels fairly comfortable, too.

 Although the 82bhp engine isn’t particularly powerful, the Swift never feels as slow as its 12.5-second 0-62mph time would suggest, but there are definitely more refined rivals out there – the engine can sound a bit gruff under harsh acceleration.
-The gearbox is a little vague, too, so don’t expect the Swift to be the last word in driving engagement..
+The gearbox is a little vague, too, so don’t expect the Swift to be the last word in driving engagement.

 What is the Carbuyer pick of the Suzuki Swift range?